Brand Protection Services for Amazon Sellers and Private Labels

 Sellers unauthorized to sell a brand’s product but pop up on those listings and attempt to sell them anyway are called “hijackers”.

 Monitoring ASINs frequently will help alert sellers to deal with hijackers more quickly and efficiently.

 Hijackers may be selling counterfeit products, infringing products, or inauthentic products.

 Inauthentic goods are not strictly defined by Amazon; but one thing is certain, these products are not necessarily counterfeit.
 Generally speaking, Amazon uses the term “inauthentic” for goods they believe may be from the gray market.
 Those are goods potentially procured from unauthorized channels of trade.
 As Amazon uses the term, inauthentic goods are defined by the place of purchase by the seller.
 That is to say, items purchased outside of the legitimate stream of commerce are flagged by the purchaser.

 Our ASIN monitoring program uses a sophisticated monitoring software that gives us updates twice daily.
 We have the capability of monitoring numerous ASINs for many sellers simultaneously.
 The status of each ASIN is reported and further reviewed by one of the many dedicated brand protection team members at Rosenbaum Famularo, P.C.
 We review this data twice a day to ensure that we have the maximum amount of information to protect you from hijackers.

 Keep in mind that Amazon is a global platform.
 Anyone from anywhere in the world may be joining a listing and selling cheap, inauthentic goods at some one else’s expense.
 The reason we are able to help as many brands remain as hijacker-free as possible is the frequency with which we check listings.

 If sellers decide to undertake this massive and time-consuming job themselves, do the sweeps as frequently and thoroughly as the business is capable of.

-The test buy is a necessary part of our brand protection services.
+The test buy is a necessary part of conducting brand protection on Amazon.